Julieslv/blackJack/README.md

 The current state of BlackJack is still a work in progress.

-Currently the app has reached the player getting a hand and the deck update.
+Currently the app has reached the player getting a hand in the state and the deck update.

-Further update sill still continue on the secondary branch _blackJack_.
+Further update still to continue on the secondary branch _blackJack_.

 ## Available Scripts